vdaas/vald/docs/user-guides/configuration.md

 gateway:
   lb:
     gateway_config:
-      index_replica: 3 // The number of Vald Agent pods should be larger than 9.
+      index_replica: 3 // By setting the index replica to 3, the number of Vald Agent pods deployed should be more than 9.
 ```

 #### Resource requests and limits